kamadland/ministry-guide/pages/03.Introduction/04.embedded-presentation/docs.md

 Current Year's Budget: $1,088,824
 Student Ministries Budget: $13,000, which is 1.19% of the total budget.
 This is for ministry activities only.
 Staff not included.

-Student Ministries Budget (incl.
-Staff salary)
+Student Ministries Budget (incl. staff salary): $102,000, which is 9.4% of the total budget.